jeffbryner/jeffbryner.github.io/_posts/2020-05-20-forensics-with-old-friends.md

 In this scenario we've been handed a blob of data and asked to retrieve the last frame of a .gif within the blob.
 This could have come from a network stream, a bad flash drive, memory, anywhere.
 To Hachoir it doesn't matter.

 ## The Notebook
 [Lets dig into the notebook for this task](/assets/forensics-with-old-friends/hachoir-inspection-file-carving.ipynb).
-If you want to play along at home here is the source file, [a blob of who knows what](/assets/forensics-with-old-friends/ablob_of_who_knows_what).
+If you want to play along at home [here is the source file; a blob of who knows what](/assets/forensics-with-old-friends/ablob_of_who_knows_what).

-First off, we can get a good look at the parsers imbedded in Hachoir:
+First off, we can get a peak at the parsers imbedded in Hachoir:
 ![parsers](/assets/forensics-with-old-friends/parserlist.png)

 Any chance we just get it right off the bat?
 ![no joy](/assets/forensics-with-old-friends/nojoy.png)

+No joy.
 Do we have a wild guess from the header?
 ![guess](/assets/forensics-with-old-friends/guess.png)

-No luck, ok lets turn to our old friend and see if Hachoir can step through the file and find anything
+No luck, ok lets turn to our old friend and see if Hachoir can step through the file and find anything.

 ```Python
 # step through the file to see if we can recognize a portion of it